mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 Function-based view -
 A Django view that uses a Python function

+**HSTS:**
+HTTP Strict Transport Security -
+A policy mechanism implemented by browsers and web servers to try to avoid certain attacks
+(like a man-in-the-middle attack)

 **HTML:**
 Hypertext Markup Language -
 HTML is the language that describes the structure